Guidance for on-farm burial of carcasses in an emergency animal disease outbreak

 Underground and above-ground infrastructure

-Ensure pits are located a safe distance away from underground and above-ground infrastructure (such as powerlines, telephone lines, fibre optic cables, gas lines, water pipes and sewerage pipes).
-Have a farm map detailing the location of this infrastructure readily available or a copy stored with your biosecurity plan to ensure these locations are avoided when digging pits or accessing the site.
+Pits will be located a safe distance away from underground and above-ground infrastructure (such as powerlines, telephone lines, fibre optic cables, gas lines, water pipes and sewerage pipes).
+Including infrastructure on your farm map in your biosecurity plan will ensure these locations are avoided when digging pits or accessing the site.

 Proximity to conservation areas and Aboriginal Cultural Heritage areas